Ficool

 "The royal family has requested reinforcements before things grow further out of control," the duke continued.

 Father's expression darkened.
-"Those annoying lizards are behind this, aren't they?" he said, irritation lacing his words.
+"Those annoying lizards are behind this, aren't they?" he said.

 "What about that crazy Northern Duke?
 What is he up to now?"
 Father asked, his tone sharp.